leongkkevin/leongkkevin.github.io/_projects/pixarLamp.md

 *Here is a short demo of the lamp's IK controllers:*
 <iframe width="700" height="395" src="https://www.youtube.com/embed/sy7A8hQUBaI?controls=0" frameborder="10" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture"></iframe>

 After finishing the lamp's rig, I created a short animation of the lamp jumping.
-Using only keyframes (I was unaware of animation graphs at the time), I created this short gif from a playblast of the jumping lamp animation:
+Using only keyframes, I created this short gif from a playblast of the jumping lamp animation:

 <img align="center" src="/assets/lampGif.gif" style="width:200;">